Funnelback system services

 Adjusting service memory allocation

-Memory defaults which are written to the service files can be adjusted with the
+Memory defaults which are written to the service files can be adjusted by adding or updating the relevant settings within the

 Values for these settings are in the form accepted by Java's